Amazing Facts About Mt. Everest

 #General Facts about It:

 It is believed that over 260 people died on Mt.
 Everest but the exact number is still unknown.
-In the year 2015, due to 7.8 magnitude earthquake that killed 16 climbers & 61 were injured.
+In the year 2015, due to the 7.8 magnitude earthquake that killed 16 climbers & 61 were injured.
 Avalanches are the major cause of death of climbers scaling it.
 There are around 120 dead bodies of climbers on the Mount Everest.
 More than 2000 people have reached the top of Everest.
 On the way to the Everest summit, there are garbages & wastes.
 There is an estimated 50 tons of waste left behind each season including oxygen bottles, climbing materials, broken tents, beer cans & so many human feces.